Cafaggi/bedu_postworks/README.md

 ```
 <p align="justify">
 To create users, dogs, or walks, make a POST request to the corresponding endpoint. <br>
-Autentication is not currently needed for creating users, dogs and walks <br>
+Authentication is not currently needed for creating users, dogs and walks <br>
 The fields required for each model are the folowing:
 </p>